savvyvagish/savvyvagish/README.md

 - **Python Browser**
   A small experimental web browser built using Python.

-Most of my work is learning-driven — small projects, setups, and experiments.
+Most of my work is learning driven, small projects, setups, and experiments.

 ---